Could your health benefit by losing weight?

 …“Our findings demonstrate that you get the biggest bang for your buck with 5% weight loss,” Klein says.
 “If you weigh 200 pounds, you will be doing yourself a favor if you can lose 10 pounds and keep it off.
 You don’t have to lose 50 pounds to get important health benefits.”

 The study wasn’t designed to determine whether these effects are sustained for longer periods of time.
-Further research will also be needed to determine whether people with diabetes have the same types and patterns of metabolic adaptations following progressive weight loss.
+Further research will also be needed to find out whether people with diabetes have the same types and patterns of metabolic adaptations following progressive weight loss.

 Phew, we’re done with the first 3 steps and you’ve learned a lot.
 You now know: